john-lau/pl-interoperability/README.md

 # pl-interoperability
-Comparing the interoperability of Golang with C/C++ and Pyathon with C/C++
+Comparing the interoperability of Golang with C/C++ and Python with C/C++